dipy/dipy_web/README.md

 # dipy_web

-Website generation and content management tools for dipy.org
+This website developed for website generation and content management tools for dipy.org